top of page

 Chairperson

-I live in Aberdeen with my Greyhounds Jude and Oscar.
+I live in Aberdeen with my greyhound Dudley and whippet Esme.
 I have had hounds all my life and have been involved with SGS for a number of years now.
-I find it so rewarding to be part of a group who strive so hard to give these very special dogs the life they deserve.
-These dogs are so adaptable, they fit perfectly into my lifestyle and since having my first greyhound I have taken them on holiday all over the British Isles, no problem.
-A joy to be with, always.
+It’s a privilege to be involved with this wonderful rescue.
+We all work hard to give these very special dogs the life they deserve.
+These dogs are so adaptable and forgiving and make the best companions anyone could wish for.

 Emma MacLeod